Accelegator/accelegator/README.md

 processing to compile and sort the information for advisors.

-Accelegator is able to search through the data by a specific question, person and also to return all the data contained within the form for textual analysis.
+Along with the NLP, Accelegator uses Latent Dirichlet Allocation (LDA) to analyze data by specific question, every question, specific person, every person or all the data with textual results.

-To search:
+How to run:
 `` gensim <target> <field> ``

-Where target = `person` or `question` and field = `<email>@allegheny.edu` or `question number`.
+Where target = `person` or `question` and field = `<email>@allegheny.edu` or `question number` or leave this blank for analysis for every entry in the target.

 In order to run, at minimum, ``<target>`` needs to be declared.